owncloud/ocis/docs/ocis/deployment/_index.md

 {{< toc >}}

 ## Deployments scenarios and examples
 This section handles deployments and operations for admins and people who are interested in how versatile oCIS is.
-If want to just try oCIS you may also follow [Getting started]({{< ref "../getting-started.md" >}}).
+If you want to just try oCIS you may also follow [Getting started]({{< ref "../getting-started.md" >}}).

 ### Setup oCIS on your server
 oCIS deployments are super simple, yet there are many configurations possible for advanced setups.